 The course will explore a variety of approaches to assessment in ESL.
-Students will become familiar with current research in the area of testing in a second language, models of language assessment, the evaluation of language sub-skills and communication skills, as well as standardized, alternative, and authentic forms of assessment: Prerequisites: ENG 101, 102, and at least on semester of Literature or approval of the instructor.
-Spring.
+Students will become familiar with current research in the area of testing in a second language, models of language assessment, the evaluation of language sub-skills and communication skills, as well as standardized, alternative, and authentic forms of assessment.
+Prerequisites: ENG 101, 102, and at least on semester of Literature or approval of the instructor.
+Fall, even-numbered years.